schwark/alfred-smartthings/readme.md

 *Requires [Node.js](https://nodejs.org) 4+ and the Alfred [Powerpack](https://www.alfredapp.com/powerpack/).*

-*Needs a personal access token from the SmartThings Developer Portal at https://account.smartthings.com/tokens
+You will need a personal access token from the SmartThings Developer Portal at https://account.smartthings.com/tokens

 ## Usage